 The Best Paella Restaurants in Barcelona

-This historic Barcelona paella restaurant is a powerhouse that covers all the bases.
-Take one bite of their made to order mixed paella (a type of surf and turf) and you’ll know it’s their specialty dish.
+This is affordable paella restaurant covers all the bases.
+Take one bite of their made to order mixed paella (a type of ‘surf and turf’) and you’ll know it’s their specialty dish.

 Some of the best paella in Barcelona with a sea view to match.

-It’s right on the beach so you won’t have to walk far after a day in the sun.
-Seafood lovers will marvel in its famous paella negra (paella with squid ink) but careful!
+It’s right on one of Barcelona’s best beaches so you won’t have to walk far after a day in the sun.
+Seafood lovers will marvel in its delicious paella negra (paella with squid ink) but careful!
 Be careful with the generous portions to make sure you have room for dessert.

 Reservations are a must or you’ll be waiting at least 30 minutes.

 Ideal for a post beach meal or romantic night out.

 This charming hole in the wall, family style restaurant has been serving authentic paella in Barcelona since 1972.

 I love the location of Envalira in the emblematic Plaça del Sol, because it gives you the chance to really soak up the Catalan community vibes of the chain-free Gracia neighbourhood.